Why Avoid Legumes

 Now that we know that hemolysis varies in intensity, let’s discuss the cause of hemolysis.
 When a red blood cell comes into contact with an oxidative substance, an RBC with sufficient G6PD to reduce glutathione will neutralize the oxidative substance rendering it harmless.
 Those with G6PDD cannot reduce enough glutathione to protect RBCs from damage so, the oxidative substance destroys the RBC.
 It is my opinion that this happens to everyone with G6PDD, regardless of which variant they have.
 What is more important than variant is the degree of G6PDD the person has.
 One person may have more G6PD than another so that person is able to produce more reduced glutathione to protect RBCs than a person with less G6PD.
 For the purpose of this discussion both less G6PD and less effective G6PD are considered the same.

-Now I will discuss legumes.
+Now I will discuss why avoid legumes.
 In every contraindicated list I have ever seen, fava beans, or broad beans, are considered contraindicated for all variants of G6PDD, yet some insist that all variants of G6PDD do not exhibit favism.
 The definition of favism is a condition that causes hemolysis from exposure to fava beans.
 As of now I have never seen a research paper or other proof as to the exact chemical, or chemicals, in fava beans that cause hemolysis.

 Over the past few years, some people using hemoglobin meters have shown that many other legumes also cause hemolysis to varying degrees.
 Again, it is my opinion that all people react to these substances, but to varying degrees depending on severity of G6PDD, health, etc., as described above.